ConnellHagen/album-scrobbler/README.md

 # About

-Album Scrobbler is a desktop application that allows for the quick scrobbling of albums, or collections of selected song on [last.fm](last.fm).
+Album Scrobbler is a desktop application that allows for the quick scrobbling of albums, or collections of selected songs on [last.fm](last.fm).
 This is especially useful for people who listen to music in a way that doesn't get automatically scrobbled, or who have issues with an auto-scrobbler breaking